-- 335 right panel), leading to global RMSEs of 0.019, respectively 0.013.
+In January, the reconstructed albedo estimates still resemble closely the reference values from the subgrid model outputs (Figure 2), although the global RMSEs are higher (0.019 for trees, and 0.013 in the case of crops/grasses, see Table 1).
+These higher errors are due to the presence of snow over larger areas, which leads to increases in both the mean value and the spatial variability of albedo.
 As a result, within one big box used for the reconstruction, the dispersion between the albedo values from individual grid cells is higher.
 This renders the extraction of the correct albedo values of specific land cover classes with the regression-based reconstruction method more difficult.
-The spatial coverage of the reconstruction method also diminishes during months with a higher snow cover, because our methodology excludes grid cells which are neither considered snow-free nor snow-covered from the reconstruction, as is the case in Western Europe or - 340 the Northeastern United States in January.
+The spatial coverage of the reconstruction method also diminishes during months with a higher snow cover, because our methodology excludes grid cells which are neither considered snow-free nor snow-covered from the reconstruction, as is the case in Western Europe or the Northeastern United States in January.
 The absolute error of the reconstruction method reaches a maximum of ~0.1 or ~30-40% over localised parts of Eastern Siberia during this month (Figure S2).